jakubbester/hopter-compiler-toolchain-riscv/README.md

 This repo contains patches for LLVM, `rustc`, and the `core` library of Rust to include additional features to support [Hopter OS](https://github.com/hopter-project/hopter).
 The latest patched version is 1.81.0 released on Sep.5th, 2024.
-The easiest way to get started is to download a prebuilt patched version from the release page.
+The easiest way to get started is downloading a prebuilt patched version from the release page.
 The rest describes the customization made to the compiler toolchain and the building procedure.

 # Quick Start

 Download the prebuilt Rust compiler toolchain from the [release](https://github.com/hopter-project/hopter-compiler-toolchain/releases/) page.
 Currently Linux with x86_64 and MacOS with Apple silicon are supported.
 Windows users please consider using WSL.
-MacOS users will need to grant execution permission to the downloaded binaries.

 Decompress the downloaded tar file with
 ```